To-Heaven/Hello/python/basic_knowledge_of_python/set.md

 ## set([iterbale])
 ## forzenset([iterable])

-- the elements of the iterbale must be hashable
+- the elements of the iterable must be hashable
 	- To represent sets of sets, the inner sets must be frozenset objects.
 	- If iterable is not specified, a new empty set is returned.